 Did You Get Travel Insurance Yet?

-The Insurance companies I personally recommend are Hey Mondo, Passport Nomads, Safety Wing, and Travel Insurance Master
+The Insurance companies I recommend are Hey Mondo and Safety Wing

-Safety Wing is great value with monthly cover starting at $39.
-It’s super easy to use and it just renews each month.
+Hey Mondo is great if you are looking for a great value flexible policy.
+They offer single-trip cover, annual multi-trip cover, and long-term travel cover.
+Safety Wing is great value, with monthly coverage starting at $45.08.
+It’s super easy to use, and it just renews each month.
 I currently use them as they offer me free cover for my son as part of my policy.

-Read my full travel insurance post here where I go into detail about all 4 companies.
+Read my full travel insurance post here, where I go into detail about all companies.

 Papaya Playa Project

-Papaya Playa Project is one of the most popular beach clubs in Tulum situated within a sustainable boutique hotel along Mexico’s Caribbean Sea.
+Papaya Playa Project is one of the most popular beach clubs in Tulum, situated within a sustainable boutique hotel along Mexico’s Caribbean Sea.
 The Papaya Playa Project prides itself on its sustainable approach and is known as one of the artsiest eco-resorts in Tulum.

 Located just a few miles away from the center of Tulum, this beach club is carefully blended into the surrounding jungle and comes with an artsy decor that adds to the special atmosphere of the place.
 Guests can not only come here for a fun night out but also stay here: the property features rustic cabins and cottages with incredible views of the Caribbean Coast or the lush tropical jungle that surrounds the property.